spacetelescope/stwcs/doc/source/fits_conventions.rst

    q'_{3} = q_{3} + \delta_{q_{3}}(q'_{1},q'_{2})

-The keywords used for describing these corrections use the syntax given in Table 2 of Paper IV.
+The keywords used for describing these corrections use the syntax given in Table 2 of the FITS Distortion Paper.
 For our purposes, the keywords of interest are those related to lookup tables; namely,

 ::